-Matthew Forkner is General Counsel at Pluralsight.
+Matthew Forkner is Chief Legal Officer at Pluralsight.
 In this role, Forkner is responsible for Pluralsight's global legal activities and policies, as well as risk management, corporate ethics and social responsibility, compliance and regulatory affairs.
 Forkner joined Pluralsight in March 2018 from GoDaddy, where he served as Vice President, Deputy General Counsel.
 Prior to GoDaddy, he practiced law at Silicon Valley law firms Wilson Sonsini Goodrich & Rosati and Fenwick & West, where he advised and represented financial institutions and corporations worldwide on issues including corporate governance, complex corporate transactions, and capital markets offerings.

 Susan has 20+ years of experience as an educator, having taught in grades 1-5, worked as a school and public librarian, and tutored adult learners in Maine and California.
 In 2014, Susan and her husband, Fritz, created the Onion Foundation, a grantmaking organization with the mission to encourage conservation and stewardship of the natural environment and to promote music and the arts in the state of Maine.
 Susan also serves on the boards of the Maine Philanthropy Center and Maine Public Radio and Television.